paypal/payflow-gateway/dotNET/README.md

 <add key="PayflowPassword" value="your_password" />
 ```

-> **Why?** Previous versions had credentials hardcoded directly in the sample `.cs`/`.vb` source files, which risked accidentally committing real credentials to version control.
-Credentials are now read from `App.config` at runtime.
 Git is pre-configured (`--skip-worktree`) to ignore local changes to both `App.config` files so your credentials are never staged or committed.

+> **Priority:** Environment variables take precedence over `App.config`.
+If any env var is missing the file is used as a fallback.

 ### Step 2 — Run the sample